-- Refer projects in the Transportation Improvement Program to its advisory committees. - Review project design plans according to the Project Design Plan Review Stages table.
+- Refer projects in the Transportation Improvement Program to its advisory committees; and - Review project design plans according to Table 2, Project Design Plan Review Stages.

-Project Design Plan Review Stages
+Table 2 Project Design Plan Review Stages

 Туре Scoping 30 Percent 60 Percent

 Construction ✓ ✓ ✓

-Reconstruction ~ ✓ ~
+Reconstruction ✓ ✓ ~

-Enhancement ' - ~
+Enhancement v - ~

 Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area staff and Florida Department of Transportation staff review the draft Tentative Work Program to identify projects to be initially reviewed by the Technical Advisory Committee.
-Subsequently, the projects are reviewed by the Citizens Advisory Committee, Bicycle/Pedestrian Advisory Board, and the Metropolitan Transportation Planning Organization as noted for each project design plan review stage.
+Subsequently, the projects are reviewed by the Citizens Advisory Committee, Bicycle/Pedestrian Advisory Board, and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area as noted for each project design plan review stage.
 For federal and state funded projects and for local funded projects that have been referred to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and/or its advisory committees for review, Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area staff reports on the schedule and opportunities for public involvement in the project design review process as an information item in Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meeting packets and on its website.
 This report enables the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, the advisory committees, government agencies, and the public to be aware of the schedule and status of projects being implemented within the Gainesville Metropolitan Area.
 Appendix G shows sample public involvement process reports based on the project design plan review process policy.

-ANNUAL REPORT [10]
+6. Annual Report [10]